tusharneje-07/Simple-React-Projects/Rock-Paper-Scissors/Rock-Paper-Scissors/README.md

-# 📜 Random Quote Generator
+# 🎮 Rock Paper Scissor Game

 A simple and user-friendly react application/game of Rock Paper Scissor